Antoni Kowalski

 Antoni Kowalski (born 9 February 2004) is a Polish professional snooker player.
 He has earned a two-year card on the World Snooker Tour from the 2024–25 snooker season.

+He is the first Polish player to qualify for the main draw of the World Snooker Championship at the Crucible.

 Early life

 Kowalski is from Zielona Góra in Poland.

 Career

 In 2019, he won the World Open Under-16 Snooker Championships, defeating Hungarian Bulcsú Révész 4–2 in the final.
 He became the first Polish player to win the title.

 In 2022, Kowalski was runner up to Liam Davies in the Under-18 and Under-21 categories at the IBSF World Snooker Championship.

-In January 2023, Kowalski defeated Mateusz Baranowski 5-2 in the final of the Polish Championship in Lublin.
+In January 2023, Kowalski defeated Mateusz Baranowski 5–2 in the final of the Polish Championship in Lublin.
 It was his second Polish national championship, having also won the title in 2021.

 2023-24 season

-In November 2023, Kowalski secured the biggest title of his career as he defeated Rory McLeod 5-3 in the final to win the Landywood Q Tour title.
+In November 2023, Kowalski secured the biggest title of his career as he defeated Rory McLeod 5–3 in the final to win the Landywood Q Tour title.

 In January 2024, he defeated Baranowski in the final of the Polish national championship again, for his third national title.
 In March 2024, he reached the final of the EBSA European Under-21 Snooker Championships where he lost to Liam Davies.